 Graham Cook had been conducting the Band since 1974.
-Finally, in 2010 he handed the baton over to our current Musical Director, David Morris.
-David’s connections with the Band go back many years.
+Finally, in 2010 he handed the baton over to David Morris.
+David’s connections with the Band went back many years.
 Woodhouse was the first Brass Band he ever played with back in the 1980s.

 We are very proud of being a village Band.
 We are totally self supporting and receive no sponsorship of any kind.
 The Band has a committee overseeing the day to day running.